The center of the asymptotic Hecke category and unipotent character sheaves: The asymptotic Hecke category

 \subsection{Construction of the asymptotic Hecke category}

 Let now $\mathcal{H}_W$ be the category of Soergel bimodules associated to a given Hecke algebra $H_W$, see \cite{IntroSoergel}.

-In \cite{elias.will16} Elias and Williamson showed that the monoidal product of the asymptotic Hecke category described in \cite[Section 10]{Lusztig2015} by Lusztig is rigid.
+In \cite{elias.will16}, Elias and Williamson showed that the asymptotic Hecke category endowed with the monoidal product motivated by Lusztig in \cite[Section 10]{Lusztig2015} forms a rigid, see \cite[Section 2.10]{EGNO}, category.
 This implies that the asymptotic Hecke category for a two-sided cell with finitely many left cells is multifusion, see \Autoref{rem:multifusion_asymptotic}.
 For finite Weyl groups we list in \Autoref{ex:classification} for which cases a description of the asymptotic Hecke category is known.

-We go through their computations and motivate the construction of the asymptotic Hecke category in parallel to that of the asymptotic Hecke algebra.
+We go through their computations and motivate the construction of the asymp\-totic Hecke category in parallel to that of the asymptotic Hecke algebra.
 One key observation of Elias and Williamson is that the direct sum decomposition for Soergel bimodules is not canonical, therefore we get problems if we would naively try to define an asymptotic monoidal product by just taking the ordinary monoidal product and sending it to the lowest graded summand.
 Following \cite[Section 10]{Lusztig2015} one can define a canonical direct sum decomposition using the perverse filtration on Soergel bimodules.